 Before a photoshoot with me, my clients are often full of nerves and anxiety about what they will look like, fearing that all the things they like least about their appearance will be highlighted in their photos.
 And often, they go to great lengths to minimize those perceived flaws.
 From dieting to Botox and everything in between, we as women are borderline obsessed with improving the way we look.

 And what’s worse, we put off the things we want for ourselves until we “fix” those flaws.
 I mean, if I had a dollar for every time I heard “I’ll hire you as soon as I lose 10 lbs” I could quit taking photos for money altogether.

 But once the decision to have their photoshoot is made, something changes.
 For some, it’s simply accepting that this is who they are right now, flaws and all, and allowing themselves to believe that the way they look isn’t reason enough to delay their success.

-For others it's realizing that not being present in their business is actually doing more harm than good and whether they are happy with the way they look or not, brand photography a necessary element of running a business today.
+For others it’s realizing that not being present in their business is actually doing more harm than good and whether they are happy with the way they look or not, brand photography is a necessary element of running a business today.

 Just the simple decision is already transforming who they are.

-Leading up to shoot, during the planning stage my clients begin to see how their personal style and brand style begin to come together, and excitement builds.
+Leading up to the shoot, during the planning stage my clients begin to see how their personal style and brand style begin to come together, and excitement builds.
 This is fun, they think.
 Picking props, and planning outfits bring an element of joy to a process that otherwise would be frustrating and painful.

 On the day of the shoot, as everything starts to come together, the transformation process continues.

 As they get pampered by our style team they watch as the studio transforms into their own personal production set.
-Their wardrobe is laid out and selected, we go over the timeline of the day, and I start creating their customized desk scene out of the props and tech they brought and as they see it all come together, their vision of how they want to be seen comes to life.
+Their wardrobe is laid out and selected, we go over the timeline of the day, and I start creating their customized desk scene out of the props and tech they brought as they see it all come together, their vision of how they want to be seen comes to life.

 Then, the magic happens.